martinchernyavskiy/Notes/Math/Linear Algebra/Concepts/Midterm2/Diagonalization.md

 .
 - Eigenvectors of distinct eigenvalues are linearly independent .
-- If A is diagonalizable, then its characteristic polynomial splits over R .
 - If A and B are similar, then they have the same eigenvalues
 	- det(B - tIn) = det(Q^-1AQ - Q^-1 tIn Q)
 	- = det(Q^-1)det(A-tIn)det(Q)